kqwyy/bcd-enumall-collector/README.md

-# 📁 Athex BCDEDIT /ENUMALL Exporter
+# 📁 KOWY BCDEDIT /ENUMALL Exporter

 ## How It Works